medavox/tuki-nuwa/text/for-public/Phonology.md

 Or, How Toki Nawa is Spelled
 ---------

-The entire alphabet of Toki Nawa is:
+The entire alphabet of Tuki Nuwa is:

 ```
 a h i j k l m n p s t u w